Having a car when you’re in college can be very handy.

 Having a car certainly provides a high level of convenience.
 If you live on-campus or if your college is in a big city, though, it’s likely you can do without one.
 If you can’t afford a car but need a ride, there’s always ride sharing apps or simply making friends with people who do have a car.
 This could allow you to save money to get the car you really want not long after you graduate.

 - May be customized to fit almost any vehicle

 - Carpet Claw' Anti-Slip Backing

-- Tall outer ridges prevent fluids from leaking onto carpets
+- Waterproof and stain resistant; Tall outer ridges prevent fluids from leaking onto carpets

 Last update on 2019-11-15 / Affiliate links / Images from Amazon Product Advertising API